isaacnmm/pestpolicy-hugo2XX/content/posts/can-bed-bugs-climb-metal-or-plastic/index.md

 climb metal?
 Also, check our
 [list of ultimate drain cleaners](https://pestpolicy.com/best-drain-cleaner//) as bed bugs can again come into your house through dirty drains.
-## So,�Can bed bugs climb metal or plastic?
+## So,Can bed bugs climb metal or plastic?
 Bedbugs are very agile creatures that
 [can climb any surface](https://njaes.rutgers.edu/fs1251/) , so long as it has the right texture.
 Any surface that allows them some level of traction will be scaled with ease.